saucelabs/elemental-next/frontend/tips/19-data-driven-testing/_ruby.md

----
-language: ruby
-level: 2
-hide_sidebar: true
-publish_date: 2015-07-14
-last_update:
-  date: 2023-02-28
----

-## A Solution

-Enter Data-driven Testing.

-By storing your desired inputs and expected outcomes in a central repository of some kind (e.g. a comma separated file, database, etc) you can easily wire up tests to use each of them instead of writing numerous tests and hard-coding these values directly in your test code.

 ## Example

 Let's start with an example -- testing a login form on a website (e.g., with [this example](http://the-internet.herokuapp.com/login) on [the-internet](https://github.com/tourdedave/the-internet)).